 "The gastric band sits at a level just below the junction of the oesophagus and the stomach.
 Once the gastric band has been inflated it will produce a separate, much smaller, stomach cavity above the main part of the stomach.
 The volume, or capacity, of the new stomach pouch is approximately the same as one mouthful of food.
 Once the band is working, it will force the patient to chew food very well and take time between swallowing mouthfuls of food.
 Once a mouthful of food has trickled from the new stomach pouch through the band, a further mouthful of food can be swallowed.
 If food is not chewed well it will not slip through the band very easily.
 If mouthfuls of food are swallowed too quickly then the food will be backed up in the oesophagus and the patient will experience quite unpleasant griping pains and occasionally will have to regurgitate the food.
 The video animation of the band demonstrates its mechanism of action well."

-“My experience is that the band does not significantly change appetite in most patients, however if a patient eats slightly too fast they will get the unpleasant too full feeling that occurs when food is stuck in the oesophagus.
-Some patients perceive this to be the feeling of decreased appetite.”
+"My experience is that the band does not significantly change appetite in the majority of patients, however if a patient eats slightly too fast they will get the unpleasant too full feeling that occurs when food is stuck in the oesophagus.
+Some patients perceive this to be the feeling of decreased appetite."

 How long does the procedure take?

 "The gastric band is performed laparoscopically and takes less than one hour duration."

 "The procedure is laparoscopic or keyhole surgery, therefore there is no big scar.
 The procedure involves making four small cuts ranging from 5 mm to 12 mm long in the upper abdomen just below the rib cage."

 How will I feel following surgery?